 The Birmingham, Ala., native spent the last two years at Jackson State where she worked primarily with men’s and women’s basketball, volleyball and soccer.
 While with the Tigers, Jackson was responsible for program design and implementation, including aspects of strength, speed, agility and conditioning training.
 She designed sport-specific protocols to maximize athletes performance potential, while utilizing sports science technology and equipment.

-Matthews, who served as a graduate assistant athletic trainer at Tech for two years, returned to The Flats after a two year stint at Indiana University Purdue University Indianapolis (IUPUI).
+Stewart, who served as a graduate assistant athletic trainer at Tech for two years, returned to The Flats after a two year stint at Indiana University Purdue University Indianapolis (IUPUI).
 As an assistant athletic trainer at IUPUI from 2015-17, she was the primary medical provider for women’s basketball and men’s and women’s golf.